 Stress is a normal human reaction to something that threatens us or challenges our ability to cope.
 When challenged our bodies respond.
 Even good things we have looked forward to, like new jobs, marriages or the birth of a child, can cause stress.
 Negative events, loss of a job, divorce, sickness or the death of someone we love can be even more stressful.
 Stress is a normal part of life unless it gets out of control.

-Acute stress disorder is when something stresses us out and this stress results in impairment to our ability to function.
+Acute stress disorder is when something stresses us out and this stress results in impairment of our ability to function.
 It goes far beyond just being stressed out and needing time to recuperate.

 Acute Stress Disorder is a diagnosable mental illness, though much of it goes untreated and unnoticed and like adjustments problems or a mild depressive episode may go away by its self, untreated.
 If it becomes severe enough it needs treatment before the symptoms get out of hand.
 The symptoms of Acute Stress Disorder must last for at least two days and must happen during the thirty days after the stressful event.
 Once the episode lasts more than 30 days we reclassify it as PTSD.
 PTSD may also intensify and produce symptoms that are in excess of those seen in Acute Stress Disorder.

 Acute Stress Disorder.

 Acute stress Disorder is not just being stressed out or needing time off from work, it is far more debilitating that those symptoms.